-KPMG has not been engaged to perform and has not performed, since the date of its report referenced herein, any procedures on the financial statements addressed in that report.
-KPMG has also not performed any procedures relating to this Information Statement or with respect to the financial statements, relating to fiscal year 2011.
+KPMG has not been engaged to perform and has not performed, since the date of any report referenced herein, any procedures on the financial statements addressed in such reports.
+KPMG has also not performed any procedures relating to this Information Statement or with respect to the financial statements, relating to fiscal year 2011 or prior years.